Roblox/creator-docs/content/en-us/tutorials/fundamentals/coding-6/coding-concept-algorithms.md

 ```

 <Alert severity="success">
-  For an optional challenge, try and figure out what are additional algorithms `pickCloths()` might use?
+  For an optional challenge, try and figure out what are additional algorithms `pickClothes()` might use?

 - Check the weather.
-- Check if clothes are clean
+- Check if clothes are clean.
-- Check if clothes match
+- Check if clothes match.

 </Alert>